railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

     `cd workspace`

-If you've installed the railsbridge vm in the January workshop, delete it.
+If you've installed the RailsBridge VM from a previous workshop, delete it.
 If you're not sure, run the command anyway; you may see an error that the box could not be found.

     `vagrant box remove railsbridgebox`